martinsieving/CS242TicTacToe/TicTacToeServer/README.md

 It is not strictly necessary to reset the game moves after every move request.
 Reseting the game move after each move request allows us to see when we've sent a request to the other player, but after we have sent that request it is no longer possible to check the last move.

 4.
+It would be possible to search for the pressed button without looping through all of the buttons through the use of list manipulation.
+If all of the buttons were put in a list it would be possible to use indexOf() with the view and the list and then turing the output of that into rows and columns.

 Milestone 1